LoginamNet/rsschool-cv/cv.md

 ## Experience
-At the moment, there is no direct experience in programming - most of the time I worked with computer hardware and networks.
+Most of the time I worked with computer hardware and networks.
 Nevertheless, I studied independently with the help of materials from the Internet and free entry-level courses.
 I have experience in creating a multi-page website on WordPress.

+Finished RS School Pre-School 2022Q2, completing all the tasks.
+It wasn't easy, but it was fascinating and interesting.

 ## Education